Herb Carnegie: Retirement

 Carnegie became legally blind.
 He died in Toronto, Ontario, Canada where he lived in an assisted living home.

 Family life

 Carnegie last resided in Toronto.
 He was married to Audrey May Carnegie for 63 years, from 1940 until her death in 2003.
 They had four children, nine grandchildren and six great-grandchildren.
 His grandson, Rane Carnegie, is also a hockey player.
 Rane had a successful junior career with several teams and has played professional hockey since joining the Milwaukee Admirals as part of the postseason roster at the end of the 2005–06 AHL season.
-Rane Carnegie is now spreading awareness about Herb's story and is fighting for his grandfather to be inducted into the Hockey Hall of Fame.
+Rane Carnegie is now spreading awareness about Herb's story.
 As of 2022, his daughter, Bernice Carnegie, is a co-owner of the Toronto Six, a professional women's hockey team in the Premier Hockey Federation.
-Bernice Carnegie is Herbert Carnegie's daughter.

 Appearances in media

 In the early 1990s, Carnegie and his Future Aces hockey program were featured in two special issues of The Amazing Spider-Man, helping Spider-Man bring down Electro and his hockey puck/drug smuggling operation (issue 1, Skating on Thin Ice) and foil the Chameleon's plan to steal a valuable chemical formula (issue 2).
 The comics were set in Winnipeg and Fredericton, respectively.